 Yet maintaining a good relationship with your boss is crucial.
 According to Gallup, “managers account for at least 70% variance in employee engagement scores.”
 You’re less stressed when things are going well with your boss — so you want to be particularly thoughtful about managing that relationship while you’re remote.

-The good news is that this is a common scenario faced by hundreds of managers in The Watercooler, our online community for leaders from all over the world.
+The good news is that this is a common scenario faced by 1,000+ managers in The Watercooler, our online community for leaders from all over the world.
 Based on their conversations, I’ve pulled a few tips on how to maintain a good relationship with a manager while working remotely…